20+ Things You Should Be Documenting

-You may be thinking, "Gilesa there will not be any and on the off chance that there is it would like be a 5 dollar difference."
+You may be thinking, "Gilesa there will not be any, and on the off chance that there is it would be like a 5 dollar difference."
 I understand.
 I get you.
 But this is called an extra's guide for a reason.

 14. Fireproof Lockbox (to contain the following)